bionanoimaging/bionanoimaging.github.io/open_positions.md

 Aim of this project is to develop a prototype for the general problem of spatially dependent convolution.
 Recent publications strongly point to the usage of neural nets for the reconstruction.

+# Speculative Application
+If you don't fit any of the these positions but are still interested in our group, please <a target="_blank" href="https://mailhide.io/e/GKDvrXdl">send an mail</a> with attached CV and motivation letters to Rainer Heintzmann.